 During a 3-year program supported by DPCL and Yunus & You - The YY Foundation, the YEH will address environmental degradation and youth unemployment in East Africa through support programs and venture building of social businesses.

 1) StartNow.
-Our self-learning platform supports social business entrepreneurs to advance their business plan in an online-offline experience within an 8-week course accompanied by mentors.
+Our self-learning platform supports social business entrepreneurs to advance their business plan.
+Find our new cohorts and deadlines on https://www.yystartnow.com/.

 3) Zero Plastic Waste Cities – East Africa.
-Our program to alleviate plastic leakage into the environment is being scaled to Kenya and Ethiopia.
-Feasibility studies will be conducted to identify plastic waste leakage hotspots and potential social business solutions.
+Our program to alleviate plastic leakage into the environment.

 ClimateSeed is the first social business by BNP Paribas that was created in 2018 with the support of the Yunus Environment Hub and part of BNP Paribas’ social business intrapreneurship program.
 ClimateSeed’s mission is to contribute to the preservation of our planet by offering organizations to easily and securely take actions towards a more sustainable world.
 The user-friendly digital platform allows companies to offset their unavoidable CO2 emissions by contributing to a variety of sustainable projects around the world.